 Either buy it in health food stores as a powder or buy the chunks of Chaga.
 Four Sigmatic also has an instant coffee with Chaga mushroom powder and other varieties.

-If you don’t prefer to walk out in a forrest and pick them yourself that is, then you need a tool of some sort.
-(And I’m not the right person to advice you on this!).
+If you don’t prefer to walk out in a forest and pick them yourself that is, then you need a tool of some sort.
+(And I’m not the right person to advise you on this!).

 How to use it?